pulumi/pulumi-hugo/themes/default/content/migrate/_index.md

       icon: cycle
       icon_color: blue
       description: |
-        Get complementary migration and training services as part of your Pulumi Enterprise or Business Critical onboarding.
+        Get complimentary migration and training services as part of your Pulumi Enterprise or Business Critical onboarding.
 We will help you hit the ground running and are prepared to scale up based on your needs.

 migrations: